Supermagnum/SuperKoch/README.md

 Platform Compatibility: Linux Ubuntu and variants,Windows and Mac OS.
 A website could solve this issue.

-Inputs: iambic,paddles, straight key and bug .
+Inputs: iambic,paddles, straight key and bug.
 Standard inputs like a keyboard and mouse and a winkeyer interface.

 Some basic information for those unfamiliar with morse keys:
 Example of a straight key: https://en.m.wikipedia.org/wiki/File:J38TelegraphKey.jpg